 Your first chiropractic visit will take about an hour, and includes a consultation, exam, and treatment.
 This initial visit is designed to learn more about you, your condition, and expectations to determine how chiropractic care can meet your goals.

 Your chiropractor will give you a detailed report of all findings and answer any questions including:

 2. How often do I need to come in?

 3. What will my treatment cost?

 After reviewing your health history, goals, and examining your spine, your chiropractor will perform a gentle chiropractic adjustment, and then set a treatment plan.

 Your first visit will take about 75 minutes.
 We recommend you eat a light snack before coming in.
-Wear loose fitting clothes if possible, otherwise a gown can be provided to allow access to your legs and abdomen.
+Wear loose fitting clothes if possible, otherwise a gown/blanket can be provided for draping to allow access to your legs and abdomen.

-The number of treatments you’ll need depends on the duration and severity of your ailment.
+Your acupuncturist will set a clear treatment plan for you based on the duration and severity of your ailment, as well as your age and constitution.
 Acute disorders may clear up after two or three sessions.
 Chronic diseases may require a longer course of treatment, such as one visit per week for 3-6 months.

 Simply come ready to relax for an hour and connect with your body.
-On your first visit, you will be asked to describe any physical ailments.
 You will then be introduced to your massage therapist and taken to one of our treatment rooms.
-The massage therapist will then explain to you how the massage process works and answer any questions you may have about the treatment.
+On your first visit, you will be asked to describe any physical ailments, as well as activities that alleviate or worsen them.
 Once your massage therapist has a full understanding of your treatment goals, the massage will begin.
 Please let your practitioner know if you’d like more or less pressure, changes to the music or temperature in the room.